 A non-AP HE STA that receives a BSS Color Change Announcement element from an AP shall use the value specified in the New BSS Color field of the element as the BSS color when communicating with that AP following the BSS Color change TBTT.

 A non-AP HE STA in an infrastructure BSS shall not transmit the BSS Color Change Announcement element.
 An HE STA belonging to an IBSS or a mesh BSS shall not transmit a BSS Color Change Announcement element.
-An HE STA participating in [20084, 20931]such BSS may temporarily disable the color if they determine that a color collision has occurred (see 26.11.4 (BSS_COLOR)).
+An HE STA participating in [20084, 20931]IBSS or mesh BSS may temporarily disable the use of BSS color if they determine that a color collision has occurred (see 26.17.3.0c (Disabling BSS color)).

 NOTE—The color change mechanism described in this subclause does not apply to an IBSS or a mesh BSS since these BSSs do not have a single coordinator.(#16467, #Ed)